Yersdev/Yersdev/README.md

 ### My Absolute Favorites:

-- 💻 &nbsp; I love exploring new technologies and building cool stuff.
+- 🚀 &nbsp; Passionate about tech, always experimenting with new ideas.
-- 📰 &nbsp; Reading, writing & watching Tech Stuff whenever possible.
+- 📚 &nbsp; Deep diving into articles, docs, and tech videos.
-- 🍕 &nbsp; Meetups & Tech Events & Hackathons.
+- 🎮 &nbsp; Coding, gaming, and discussing the future of technology.

 ### Languages and Tools: